This one pot Mexican risotto gives this traditional Italian classic a run for its money in flavor, it makes a punchy delicious spice laced dinner!

 - Stir frequently until rice thickens.

 - When your stock is gone, and the risotto has become thicker, taste a bit of it.
+Add the salt and pepper, add more after tasting if you prefer.

 - If the rice is too crunchy for your taste, add a little water and proceed with the steps above.
 Risotto should be slightly al dente- just a slight, teeny crunch when bit.
 If you over cook the rice, it will become a bit gummy- but its all individual tastes.